Now Reading

 Afternoon: Couture Shopping and Hidden Ateliers

 With energy restored, dedicate the afternoon to Paris’s unparalleled shopping and style.
 Begin along Rue du Faubourg Saint-Honoré, a storied street lined with haute couture houses and luxury ateliers.
 Just steps from Place Vendôme, you’ll find flagships of Hermès, Chanel, and Dior, as well as fine jewelers and art dealers.
-Peek into the window displays – each is a mini art exhibit of craftsmanship, from Hermès’s hand-stitched leather handbags to the glittering cases of Van Cleef & Arpels.
+Peek into the window displays, each a mini art exhibit of craftsmanship, from Hermès’s hand-stitched leather handbags to the glittering cases of Van Cleef & Arpels.
 The street exudes quiet exclusivity.
 For a bespoke touch, drop by the historic Maison Goyard to order custom monogrammed luggage, or visit Charvet at Place Vendôme, the renowned shirt-maker where you can be measured for a personalized silk tie or blouse.

 As you wander, take in the elegance of the 1st arrondissement: the rhythm of well-dressed Parisians on their errands, the symmetry of Parisian balconies, and the subtle scent of expensive perfume trailing in the air.
-Venture into one of the covered passages if time allows – Galerie Vivienne is a short walk away, a 19th-century arcade with mosaic floors and eclectic boutiques (a lovely spot to find a vintage silk scarf or antique travel diary).
+Venture into one of the covered passages if time allows.
+Galerie Vivienne is a short walk away, a 19th-century arcade with mosaic floors and eclectic boutiques (a lovely spot to find a vintage silk scarf or antique travel diary).
 These hidden passages and ateliers provide an intimate glimpse into Paris’s artisan soul, away from the main boulevards.

 Evening: Michelin-Starred Dining & Nightcaps

 After dinner, the night is still young in this city that sparkles.
-For a sophisticated nightcap, slip into the Bar Hemingway at the Ritz Paris – a short hop if you’re in the center, and a worthy pilgrimage for cocktail aficionados.
+For a sophisticated nightcap, slip into the Bar Hemingway at the Ritz Paris, a short hop if you’re in the center and a worthy pilgrimage for cocktail aficionados.
 Tucked inside the Ritz’s opulent ground floor, this petite wood-paneled bar was a favorite of Ernest Hemingway and has barely 30 seats.
 Order the signature Serendipity (a refreshing blend of calvados, mint and apple juice) or a perfectly dry martini.
 Surrounded by memorabilia of the literary greats and entertained by the bar’s talented mixologists, you’ll feel transported to a bygone era of glamour.
-Alternatively, if you prefer a panoramic view with your drink, head to Le Tout-Paris, the rooftop bar at Cheval Blanc.
+Alternatively, if you prefer a panoramic view with your drink, head to Le Tout-Paris, the Michelin-starred rooftop restaurant and bar at Cheval Blanc.
 From its terrace you can gaze over Notre-Dame, the Seine, and the twinkling Eiffel Tower in the distance, all while sipping champagne in contemporary chic environs.
 It’s a breathtaking tableau that reaffirms why Paris at night is pure magic.

 As you retire to your luxurious suite after this full day, you’ll have experienced the best of Paris’s art, style, and cuisine.
 Enjoy the silk-draped canopy of your bed, the distant sound of a violinist on the street (if you crack the window open), and the knowledge that tomorrow holds even more curated delights.